GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Conclusion

 GBC is an efficient, robust, and scalable GrC method.
-In this paper, the original GBG method, an acceleration GBG model and the original GB$k$NN are reviewed.
-Considering the shortcomings of the existing GBC, this paper proposes a new GBG model (i.e., GBG++) and an improved GB$k$NN (i.e., GB$k$NN++).
-The results show that GBG++ is stable because it does not require any random center.
-In addition, the GBG++ is efficient because it only needs to calculate the distance from undivided samples to a data-driven center which is calculated based on the majority class of these undivided samples when splitting the GB.
-Moreover, GBG++ is more robust because it conducts local outlier detection when splitting the GB.
-Furthermore, the GB$k$NN++ is more effective because it tackles the problem that only the geometric characteristics of GB fail to describe its real quality.
-The results of the comparative experiments verify that the proposed GB$k$NN++ outperforms other baselines, $2$ state-of-the-art GB-based classifiers and $3$ classical machine learning classifiers, on $20$ public benchmark data sets.
+This paper reviews the original GBG method, an acceleration GBG method, and the original GB$k$NN.
+Considering the shortcomings of the existing GBC, this paper proposes a new GBG method (i.e., GBG++) and an improved GB$k$NN (i.e., GB$k$NN++).
+The experimental results show that GBG++ is stable because it does not require any random center.
+The GBG++ is efficient because it only needs to calculate the distance from undivided samples to a data-driven center that is calculated based on the majority class of these undivided samples when splitting the GB.
+The GBG++ is more robust because it detects local outliers when splitting the GB.
+Furthermore, the GB$k$NN++ is more effective because it tackles the problem that only using the geometric characteristics of GB fails to describe its actual quality.
+The results of the comparative experiments verify that the proposed GB$k$NN++ outperforms other comparison methods, including $2$ state-of-the-art GB-based classifiers and $3$ classical machine learning classifiers, on $24$ public benchmark datasets.

-In addition, deep learning has made great progress in various fields in recent years.
+Moreover, deep learning has made significant progress in various fields.
 In future works, GBC will be introduced into the artificial neural networks.
-Specifically, the research tasks include optimizing the input space in a task-driven manner and granulating the network structure using the idea of multi-granularity to tackle the problems of complex structure, time-consuming nature, and inexplicability for the deep neural networks.
+Specifically, the research tasks include optimizing the input space in a task-driven manner and granulating the network structure using the idea of multi-granularity to tackle the problems of complex structure, time-consuming nature, and inexplicability for deep neural networks.

 \ifCLASSOPTIONcaptionsoff

 \fi